robmuh/robmuh.github.com/_posts/2014-10-16-ulterior-motives.markdown

 to perform tasks or just to make a computer generate amazing interactive art, which games are, of course.

 Learning to program is only the beginning.
-The question is what will you use your coding mastery for.
+The question is how will you use your code master superpowers.

 ### SkilStak Coding Arts is About Programming, Not Games